 With Branding being endorsed by both groups and pages via the exciting timeline that Facebook now has you’ll have the ability to market your brand even more with a company logo as the cover picture.
 As more companies realise the benefits of Facebook marketing you can expect many new features to creep into both groups and pages.

 This article is written by Lena Paul.
 She is a medical school graduate who is an enthusiastic blogger and holds an editorial position in Prepgenie a test prep provider that offers exam preparation courses for UKCAT, GAMSAT, PCAT, UMAT and LNAT.
-If you wish to write for HBB, kindly check this.

 This post is sponsored by WPBeginner, the largest unofficial WordPress resource site that offers free WordPress videos for beginners as well as comprehensive guides like choosing the best WordPress hosting, speeding up WordPress, and many more how-to’s.